ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 Local testing will use the following layers:

 - **Unit tests:** xUnit tests that do not require Docker services and cover validation, authorization policies, assignment rules, analysis state transitions, and AI-result mapping.
-- **API integration tests:** xUnit with `WebApplicationFactory`, a test authentication handler, SQL Server, and Azurite.
+- **API integration tests:** xUnit with `WebApplicationFactory`, a test authentication handler, PostgreSQL, and Azurite.
 Azure OpenAI responses will normally come from fixed structured-output fixtures.
 - **Contract tests:** Verify routes, OpenAPI 3.1, status codes, headers, RFC 9457 Problem Details, paging, ETags, idempotency, and upload behavior.
 - **Frontend tests:** Vitest for components and client logic; Playwright for end-to-end workflows against the local API.
-- **Live Azure integration tests:** An optional, separately invoked suite for Entra ID, Azure OpenAI, Azure SQL, and Blob Storage integration.
+- **Live Azure integration tests:** An optional, separately invoked suite for Entra ID, Azure OpenAI, Azure Database for PostgreSQL Flexible Server, and Blob Storage integration.
 It will not be part of the default local test run.
 - **Production artifact tests:** CI will build and start the production API image, when container deployment is selected, and verify Linux compatibility, configuration, health checks, upload limits, non-root execution, dependency connectivity, and graceful shutdown.

 The default local workflow is:

 1. Open the repository in the Development Container.
-2. Start SQL Server and Azurite through Docker Compose.
+2. Start PostgreSQL and Azurite through Docker Compose.
 3. Apply EF Core migrations to a dedicated local database and load representative test data.
 4. Run the API and frontend development server inside the Development Container.
 5. Use Swagger UI and Playwright to exercise container creation, photo upload, analysis polling, item review, assignment, and deletion.